 These changes may sound alarming, but there are actually a lot of things you can do to combat the first signs of aging skin.

 First, you can try to upgrade your skincare routine—or, if you don’t have one yet, it’s definitely time to start one!
+Treat yourself to some new products from the Introlift website.
+Whether you’re looking for an eye treatment or an exclusive serum, we stock a variety of different OROGOLD skincare products on our online shop.

 The first thing you need is sunscreen.
 You must use products with adequate SPF (SPF30 or above) to protect your skin from ultraviolet rays, especially when going out.
 However, don’t forget to wear sunscreen even when you’re indoors, too, as the sun’s UV rays can reach you, especially when you stay near an open window!
 Always remember to reapply your sunscreen every 3 hours or so, as well.